 Understanding the Point of Diminishing Returns

-Since adding extra units of a production factor is not always as efficient as it is initially, there is an optimal production level.
+Since adding extra units of a production factor is not always as efficient as it is initially, an optimal production level can be determined.
 It is the point where the marginal return starts to diminish, and it becomes more difficult to increase the output.
 It is known as the point of diminishing returns.

-At such a point, the marginal output is maximized and will decrease if the unit of a production factor continues to increase.
+At such a point, the marginal output is maximized but will decrease if the units of a production factor continue to increase.
 As the diagram above shows, the point of diminishing return is at L2.
 Before reaching an L2 number of laborers, putting additional laborers into the production process can efficiently increase the output.

 With an L2 number of laborers, the production line achieves its highest efficiency.
 It is the optimal level of production, as well as the point of diminishing return.
-Beyond the said point, the marginal output starts to decrease, and each additional unit of production factor will result in a smaller increase in output.
+Beyond that point, the marginal output starts to decrease, and each additional unit of added labor will result in a smaller increase in output.

-In such a case, in order to efficiently allocate its capital after reaching the point of diminishing return, the company should not invest in extra labor but improve other production factors instead – for example, by increasing the number of machines or building another factory.
+In such a case, in order to efficiently allocate its capital after reaching the point of diminishing return, the company should not invest in extra labor but improve other production factors instead – for example, by increasing capacity through adding more machines or building another factory.

 How to Find the Point of Diminishing Returns?